How to Create an RSS Feed for Your Site From Scratch

-- You can create an XML file as the RSS file and open it up, manually add items everytime a new entry is published or whenever the feed should be updated.
+- You can create an XML file as the RSS file and open it up, then manually add items every time a new entry is published, or whenever the feed should be updated.

-- Or if you using a script to create the RSS feed each time it is requested, you could send a Content-Type: application/xml header before any other information.
+- If you using a script to create the RSS feed each time it is requested, you could send a Content-Type: application/xml header before any other information.

 AddType application/x-httpd-php .xml

 in .htaccess would make Apache treat XML files as PHP files.